You’ve tried everything—so why do you still feel anxious?

 The work of actually unlearning your anxiety has several bottlenecks.
 The approximate order:

-Lacking scaffolding: You’re trying to perform surgery on yourself!
-Without skilled guidance, you struggle to simultaneously experience emotions, track patterns, manage working memory, catch self-fulfilling prophecies, spot blindspots, and implement solutions.
+Lacking scaffolding: You’re trying to perform surgery on yourself.
+Imagine hiring a coach who hated you.
+Without skilled facilitation, you struggle to simultaneously experience emotions, catch blindspots / self-fulfilling prophecies, manage working memory, and implement solutions.

 Self-rejection: Deep shame and self-doubt create feedback loops that derail your inner work: shame about feeling shame, contempt towards your own emotions, self-sabotage because secretly you feel like you don’t deserve to get better.
-Self-rejection is the trickiest and most common inner work bottleneck.
+Self-rejection is the trickiest inner work bottleneck and almost ubiquitous among people suffering from resistant anxiety.
+This bottleneck is how even experienced meditators can get unblocked by skilled facilitation.

 Triggers: All earlier bottlenecks have been addressed, but specific situations still trigger anxiety: flirting feels stressful, talking to strangers triggers neck pain, thinking about the future brings dread.
 You may have hundreds of tiny triggers like these.
-Fortunately, unlearning each one is easy now.
+Fortunately, unlearning these becomes straightforward with fitting scaffolding.

-As you release lingering triggers, your anxiety becomes less and less frequent until it rarely arises.
-Without active triggers, you feel a grounded calm.
+As you release lingering triggers, your anxiety becomes vanishingly less frequent.
+Without triggers present, you feel a grounded calm (secure).

 Why order matters